CalPoly-MLBio/CSC448_Spring2025/README.md

 2.5 If you test a total of 10 colors, are *Green* and *Purple* significantly overrepresented?

-3. Turn in the pdf (for both parts) and your code via canvas by the *deadline: March 4th, 11:59pm*
+3. Turn in the pdf (for both parts) and your code via canvas by the *deadline: May 1st, 11:59pm*